 - Supports 2G/3G/4G communication and LTE

 To learn more about the SenseCAP Sensor Hub 4G Data Logger, visit the Seeed Online Store!

-As 5G continues to develop, LoRa will be one of the critical technologies that complement it in the future era of IoT.
-The LoRa-E5 Dev Kit consists of the LoRa-E5 Development Board, an antenna, a USB Type C Cable and a 2*AA 3V Battery Holder.
-The LoRa-E5 Dev Board is embedded with the LoRa-E5 STM32WLE5JC module with LoRaWAN compatibility on the global frequency band.
+As 5G continues to develop, LR will be one of the critical technologies that complement it in the future era of IoT.
+The Wio-E5 Dev Kit consists of the Wio-E5 Development Board, an antenna, a USB Type C Cable and a 2*AA 3V Battery Holder.
+The Wio-E5 Dev Board is embedded with the Wio-E5 STM32WLE5JC module with LoRaWAN compatibility on the global frequency band.
 It also supports various data protocols and interfaces, such as full GPIOs, RS-485 and Grove!

 - Ultra-low power consumption and high performance

 - Easy testing and rapid prototyping

 - Full GPIOs that lead out to rich interfaces, including RS-485, Grove, and etc.